jkeopangna/BootcampHomework1/README.md

 # Code Refractor

 The diversity and creativity of the ever-growing world in coding can produce countless lines of HTML and CSS.
-In this case, the great amount of non semantic code in Horiseon Marketing Agency consisted of undefined structure and meaning to the elements.
+In this case, the amount of non semantic code in Horiseon Marketing Agency consisted of undefined structure and meaning to the elements.
 With semantic HTML the code will provide a cleaner look and clearer meaning to the browser as well as the developer.
 The purpose of this assignment accomplishes the following:

 1. Structure code to semantic HTML giving each element defined sections and content
 2. Ensure all links direct users to the proper destinations